cp3402-students/cp3402-2021-site-cp3402-2021-team10/theme.md

 main file that must be modified in order to add any new frameworks or updated frameworks into the site.
 Adding Bootstrap CSS stylesheets are done through wp_enqueue_style('_tk-bootstrap', THEME_DIR_URI . *file name).
 Only the minified CSS files (.min.css) are enqueued.
 Boostrap script files are also added through wp_enqueue_script('_tk-bootstrapjs', THEME_DIR_URI . 'filename', array('jquery'));.
 Any new php files in the includes directory such as custom-header.php are also implemented in functions.php first through the require() function.

+sidebar.php: sidebar.php is used to customise the widgets provided by WordPress such as search forms.

 extras.php:The extras.php was specifically used to add classes to the body tag of the site.
 Line 28 allows you to add any classes the body tag may need by pushing new HTML classes to the $classes array which WordPress iterates through.